Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 If you've picked a certified fingerprint from the provided list, or you're using a fingerprint that you know is certified, or you've forced basic key attestation but still can't pass the ctsProfile check, try one or more of the following:
 - Make sure that [MagiskHide is enabled and working](https://www.didgeridoohan.com/magisk/MagiskHide#hn_Test_MagiskHide).
 - Take a look under [What option should I use](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#what-option-should-i-use-1), to make sure that you are using the proper settings for your situation.
-- Check if your device uses [hardware backed key attestation to detect an unlocked bootloader](https://www.didgeridoohan.com/magisk/MagiskHide#hn_Unlocked_bootloader_3).
-If it does, you can try using the [Force BASIC key attestation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#force-basic-key-attestation) option..
+- If your device uses hardware backed key attestation (any device that shipped with Android 8+, and some older devices too), you will have to [force BASIC key attestation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#force-basic-key-attestation).
 - Do you pass basicIntegrity?
 If you don't, there's something else going on that this module can't help you with.
 Take a look under ["Miscellaneous MagiskHide issues"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#miscellaneous-magiskhide-issues) below.
 - Go to the "Edit fingerprints menu", select "Boot stages", and start by changing the security patch date boot stage to either default or post-fs-data.
 If that doesn't work, also try changing the fingerprint boot stage to post-fs-data.
 The default boot stage can also be changed if you go into the script options and change the boot stage to post-fs-data.
 See ["Boot stage"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#boot-stage) below.
 - Try a different fingerprint (pick one from the provided list).
 You might want to reset the "Boot stage" settings to the default values first though.